 Never thought I’d see the day when Microsoft pulls the plug on IE. If I had told anyone about this ten years ago, they would laugh out loud and say that it would be too absurd to take seriously.
 I remember the day when Microsoft released the first version of Internet Explorer in 1995, by acquiring Spyglass Mosaic and rebranding it.
 And for a decade it seemed that nothing could withstand the onslaught of Internet Explorer.

-Entries in category ”Browsers”
+Posts in category ”Browsers”

 IE10 was previewed yesterday at the MIX conference in Las Vegas.
 They have added lots of CSS3 support, but it makes me wonder why they didn’t put in the recently released IE9?
 And who will ever use IE9 when this one is approaching at the horizon?